Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

     ```

 !!!note
-    Any configurations defined here are passed onto the underlying JS SDK used by Amplitude's Shopify app (as this also overrides the default options you see in `theme.liquid`).
+    Any configurations defined here are passed onto the underlying JavaScript SDK used by Amplitude's Shopify app (as this also overrides the default options you see in `theme.liquid`).